Oneida County Land and Water Conservation

 Contract Sample

 A sample of a cost share contract will give you a close up look at what information is required.
+The contract contains only an ESTIMATE RANGE of final costs.
+Final costs could range anywhere from $250 to $450 per lineal foot.

 SAMPLE Cost Share Contract